Qovery/documentation/website/docs/using-qovery/deployment/running-and-deployment-statuses.md

 ### Pod status (Application instances)

-You can check in the `Service overview` page the status of each pod running your application in Kubernetes.
+You can check on the `Service overview` page the status of each pod running your application in Kubernetes.
 This page is accessible by clicking on one of the services of your environment.

-Within this page you will have a view on:
+Within this page you will have a view of:
 - the number of running instances of your application
 - the status of each instance
-- in case of error, you will get the reason behind the issue by clicking on the Pod in error.
+- in case of an error, you will get the reason behind the issue by clicking on the Pod in error.

 ## Deployment Statuses